 - Use a flat centered pair of pliers to hold both strands of your folded twisting wire as close to the hoop wire end as possible, and twist the wire against the hoop so the twist holds the wire fairly tightly.

-- I find it is easiest to set my pliers in between the two wires from here on, twisting both wires always in the same direction as I add in more hoops.
+- We find it is easiest to set our pliers in between the two wires from here on, twisting both wires always in the same direction as we add in more hoops.

 - To get to the point where you will add your second hoop, twist the wires until you line up with the center of your first hoop.
 Count the number of times you twist your wire to make it easier to repeat the motion for each section.

 - Once you have twisted your way to the center of your first hoop, set a second hooped wire into position against the twisted wire, and use your pliers to twist the wires on the open side, pressing the hoop wire firmly into place caught in a small loop of the twist.